qsymmachus/notes/temporal.md

 Typically there are two reasons why a command might be generated out of sequence, or the wrong command might be generated altogether:

-1. Code changes are made to a workflow definition that is in use by a running workflow execution.2.
-There is intrinsic non-deterministic logic (such as inline random branching).
+1. Code changes are made to a workflow definition that is in use by a running workflow execution
+2. There is intrinsic non-deterministic logic (such as inline random branching).

 This is why it's critical that workflow definitions be "thin", and all business logic is isolated within its activities.